OHammond1-th/WMGTSS-QA-1942818/README.md

 WMGTSS_QA
 WMGTSS_QA_TEST

-Inside of one of the databases right-click the name in the explorer and select "Query Tool", then paste the code from the file "WMGTSS-QA-1942818\DB_Schema\users_and_roles.sql" and hit run
+Inside of one of the databases right-click the name in the explorer and select "Query Tool", then paste the code from the file "WMGTSS-QA-1942818\DB_Schema\users_and_roles.sql" and hit run.
+Then go to both databases and using the query tool manually copy and paste the schema code from "WMGTSS-QA-1942818\DB_Schema\WMGTSS_QA_SCHEMA.sql" and run it.

 From the given directory run this command with the tags replaced by your Postgres username and password: